myn55/vex-2023-spin-up/README.md

 # vex-2023-spin-up
-My robot code for the 2023 VEX Spin-Up Competition.
+Our robot code for the 2023 VEX Spin-Up Competition.

 Go Generals!